-Retailer share arrangements decreased by \$213 million, or 5.5%, for the year ended December 31, 2020, reflecting the impact of COVID-19 on program performance.
+Retailer share arrangements increased by \$883 million, or 24.2%, for the year ended December 31, 2021, primarily due to the decrease in provision for credit losses.

 Provision for Credit Losses

 Provision for credit losses is the expense related to maintaining the allowance for credit losses at an appropriate level to absorb the expected credit losses for the life of the loan balance as of the period end date.
 Provision for credit losses in each period is a function of net charge-offs (gross charge-offs net of recoveries) and the required level of the allowance for credit losses.
 Our process to determine our allowance for credit losses is based upon our estimate of expected credit losses for the life of the loan balance as of the period end date.
 See "Critical Accounting Estimates - Allowance for Credit Losses" and Note 2.
 Basis of Presentation and Summary of Significant Accounting Policies to our consolidated financial statements for additional information on our allowance for credit loss methodology.